RebeccaFransson/2DV610---System-test/README.md

 Primary flow
-1. User sends a request to a page that does not exist
+1. The server gets a request to a page that does not exist
-2. User gets a response code 404 - NOT FOUND
+2. The server responds with a status code 404 - NOT FOUND

 Alternative flow
 2a.
-User does not get any HTML and status code of 404.
+The server does not respond with any HTML or status code of 404.